the-turing-way/the-turing-way/book/content/version_control/vcs-git-commit.md

 ```

 In the log report on your terminal, you'll see that each version is automatically tagged with a unique string of numbers and letters, called an SHA.
-You can access and compare different version by using their corresponding SHA.
+You can access and compare different versions by using their corresponding SHA.

 ## More on the commit messages